1. Title: RACGP access to information and RACGP documents policy

 5.7 Determination of request

 A request for RACGP Information must be considered by the relevant General Manager.
-Councillor requests must be considered by the Chief Executive Officer.
-The Chief Executive Officer may provide the request to the Chair of Council for their deliberation.
+The RACGP Boards requests must be considered by the Chief Executive Officer.
+The Chief Executive Officer may provide the request to the Chair of the RACGP Board for their deliberation.

 Determination of whether or not to provide access to RACGP Information should include consideration of the following (as relevant):